LP-CDF/AMi_Image_Analysis/README.md

 Added a tool to automatically crop images using opencv (autocrop.py).
 This enhances autoMARCO results.
 Added a tool to check circle detection on a given image (Check_Circle_detection.py).

+2020/01/07:
+Parameters controlling circle detection are set in preferences.py The color of the field indicating the actual classification changes dynamically.

 ## Screenshots